dotnet/docs-maui/docs/migration/index.md

 The .NET Upgrade Assistant is a command-line tool that can be run to help you upgrade Xamarin.Forms projects to .NET Multi-platform App UI (.NET MAUI).
 After running the tool, in most cases the app will require additional effort to complete the migration.
 For more information, see [Upgrade a Xamarin.Forms project to .NET MAUI](upgrade-assistant.md).

 Alternatively, you may choose to manually upgrade your apps.
-To upgrade your Xamarin.Android, Xamarin.iOS, and Xamarin.Mac apps to .NET, you'll have to update the projects to be SDK-style projects and then update your dependencies to .NET 6+.
-For more information, see [Upgrade Xamarin.Android, Xamarin.iOS, and Xamarin.Mac apps to .NET](xamarin-projects.md).
+To upgrade your Xamarin.Android and Xamarin.iOS projects to .NET, you'll have to update the projects to be SDK-style projects and then update your dependencies to .NET 6+.
+For more information, see [Update Xamarin.Android and Xamarin.iOS apps to .NET](native-projects.md).

 You don't need to rewrite your Xamarin.Forms apps to move them to .NET MAUI.
 However, you will need to make a small amount of code changes to each app.
 Similarly, you can use single-project features without merging all of your Xamarin.Forms projects into one project.